-Given the amount of royalties that have been paid on sales of Synagis® made after August 2011, if MedImmune were to prevail on appeal on claims that the agreement was terminable prior to the date of judgment, MassBiologics would be required initially to return royalties to MedImmune in an amount that could exceed \$50 million, while retaining the right to contend that MassBiologics was entitled to keep any and all of such royalties.
-The precise amount of the repayment contingency would depend on the amount of royalties paid on sales made after August 2011 or after the date of termination.
+Given the amount of royalties that have been paid on sales of Synagis® made after August, 2011, if the Supreme Court grants certiorari, and MedImmune ultimately prevails on a claim that the agreement was terminable prior to the date of judgment, MassBiologics would be required initially to return royalties to MedImmune in an amount that could exceed \$50 million, while retaining the right to contend that MassBiologics was entitled to keep any and all of such royalties.
+The precise amount of the repayment contingency would depend on the amount of royalties paid on sales made after August, 2011 or after the date of termination.

-In addition, given the amount of royalties that have been paid since the alleged breaches, if MedImmune prevails on its claim that the agreement was breached and that it is entitled to repayment of any royalties paid after the breach, MassBiologics could be required to pay in excess of \$50 million to MedImmune.
+In addition, given the amount of royalties that have been paid since the alleged breaches, if MedImmune ultimately prevails on its claim that the agreement was breached and that it is entitled to repayment of any royalties paid after the breach, MassBiologics could be required to pay in excess of \$50 million to MedImmune.
 Again, the precise amount of the repayment contingency depends on the amount of royalties paid between the date of breach and date of final judgment.

 Woodlands Commercial Corp. f/k/a Lehman Bros.
 Commercial Bank v.
 Massachusetts Department of Transportation, Supreme Court of the State of New York, County of New York: On or about November 14, 2013, the plaintiff corporation (previously known as Woodlands Commercial Bank, a wholly-owned subsidiary of Lehman Bancorp, Inc.) filed suit against MassDOT, as successor to the Massachusetts Turnpike Authority, in New York state court.
 The suit seeks recovery of an unspecified amount allegedly withheld in breach of a contract concerning six derivatives transactions between the Turnpike Authority and a Lehman Brothers affiliate.
 According to the plaintiff, the Turnpike Authority terminated the contractual arrangement without making a full termination payment, which the plaintiff contends constituted a breach of the Authority's contractual obligations.
 In December, 2008, the Authority made an early termination payment of approximately \$3.17 million, but the plaintiff contends that payment should have been in the range of \$30 million to \$40 million.
 In addition to contractual damages, the plaintiff seeks interest on its claim of unpaid sums, dating back to late 2008, and attorneys' fees.
 The complaint acknowledges that the Legislature created MassDOT as "a body politic and corporate" that performs various public functions but is nonetheless separate from the Commonwealth.
 MassDOT answered the Complaint, denying the principal substantive allegations and asserting a variety of affirmative defenses.
 No claims are expressly lodged against the Commonwealth in this suit.
-The parties are currently engaged in the very early stages of the discovery process.
+The parties began the initial stages of discovery but suspended those efforts while they conducted early mediation.
+If mediation does not lead to a resolution of this matter, the parties will likely resume discovery efforts.
+A preliminary court conference is scheduled for November 19, 2015.